Flood: One year later: Part IV

 'We have to keep the mitigation planning efforts at the top of our stack'

 Mayor John Perry stands on the main street of Everson on Nov.
-3, almost one year after the devastating 2021 flooding.
-Perry said being a mayor is sort of like being a parent — full of unexpected surprises and responsibilities.
-(Hailey Hoffman/Cascadia Daily News)
+3 (Hailey Hoffman/Cascadia Daily News)

 Editor's note: Flood: One year later is a multipart series exploring how the devastating November 2021 flooding changed the lives of Whatcom County and Skagit County residents, as well as bodies of government, over the past year.
 From farmers to mayors, the historic flooding led to economic challenges, developing plans for the future and preparative measures.
 Today’s stories highlight some of the faces of the floods — a homeowner, a mayor, a search and rescue chairman and business owners.